isabellafavorito/DataLiberation/README.md

 ## Code

 This repository contained 1 cleaned .csv dataset file and 1 .malloynb file where my code and analysis can be viewed.
-  [`chem-quantity-lost.csv](chem-quantity-lost.csv), is the file containing the "tidy" data that was used for analysis.
+  [`chem-quantity-lost.csv`](chem-quantity-lost.csv), is the file containing the "tidy" data that was used for analysis.

   [`FavoritoDataLiberation.malloynb`](FavoritoDataLiberation.malloynb), is where my analysis on the Theft/Loss of Controlled Substances was performed and is displayed.